Fugazi: Indefinite hiatus and reunion rumours (2003–present)

 MacKaye insisted in a 2017 interview that Fugazi is not, in fact, broken up.
-While he admits any future public performance will have to contend with various confounding factors, the members have occasionally played music together, privately, since their 2003 hiatus.
-On March 21, 2018, in an interview on Vish Khanna's Kreative Kontrol podcast, Lally confirmed the band's irregular practice of casual get-togethers.
-He stated: "Yeah, when we're all in D.C., we totally hang out together and talk and spend a lot of time laughing.
+While he admits any future public performance will have to contend with various confounding factors, the members have occasionally played together privately since their 2003 hiatus.
+In a March 2018 interview, Lally confirmed the band's irregular practice of casual get-togethers: "Yeah, when we're all in D.C., we totally hang out together and talk and spend a lot of time laughing.
 We have a great time together, go out to dinner, and we'll play some music together."
-Lally also stated that additional public performances or tours were unlikely: "There's so much to try to look after to allow Fugazi to do anything, that we do not have the time to give it the respect that it deserves.
+He also said that additional public performances or tours were unlikely: "There's so much to try to look after to allow Fugazi to do anything that we do not have the time to give it the respect that it deserves.
 So unfortunately, it is where it is."

-On February 13, 2019, Louder Sound asked Lally and Canty about the possibility of Fugazi returning, Lally responded "You never want to say never about anything, because how can you say that about the future?
+On February 13, 2019, Louder Sound asked Lally and Canty about the possibility of Fugazi returning.
+Lally responded: "You never want to say never about anything, because how can you say that about the future?
 But there does seem to be a lack of time to allow it to happen, because the four of us would have to spend a lot of time together to figure out, 'Should we play old songs?'
 'Who are we now?'
 'What is it now?'
 We are not the kind of band to get together and just rehearse two hours of old songs to go out and play it, rake in the dough and come home."
 Canty added, "If we got back together it would have to be from the spirit of creativity.
 It would be different if we got back together."

+On March 6, 2026, Fugazi released the band's original In on the Kill Taker sessions, recorded with Steve Albini, as a digital-only, name-your-own-price download album on Bandcamp titled Albini Sessions (Benefit for Letters Charity), with all the proceeds going to Letters Charity, a nonprofit organization with which Albini and his wife, Heather Whinna, worked extensively.